Ringo calling! If he wants you to sing, who could say no? - WTMJ

 One place was Sunday’s Grammy Awards, where he presented the record of the year honor to Billie Eilish, who — let’s do the math here — was born 31 years after the Beatles broke up.

 Even a Beatle gets the blues, and Starr said he felt it during the long layoff.
-He had to cancel gigs with his All-Starr Band last year and, most recently, postponed hopeful plans to go back on the road in May and June.
-It’s just too soon.
+He had to cancel gigs with his All-Starr Band last year and, most recently, postponed hopeful plans to go back on the road in May and June, and again in the fall.
+He’ll wait until next year, at least.

 “I was really sad in the beginning because I couldn’t go on the road,” he said.
 “I love to play.
 I love the audience.
 They love me.
 I’ll go anywhere to be loved!”